gorkemmulayim/Pigenger/README.md

 Install required gems via `bundler install` command.
 Just give it a while.

-*Note: If the `bundler install` command behaves funny or crashes see if installing below packages works:*
+*Note: If the `bundler install` command behaves funny or crashes see if installing below package works:*
 ```
-sudo apt install libsqlite3-dev
 sudo apt install libpq-dev
 ```

 ### Running

-If you are running the server for the first time, you need to initialize database:
+If you are running the server for the first time, you need to initialize the database:
 ```
 rails db:setup
 ```